| Home | Italy Help | Italian Form Letters | Passenger Ships | Italian Names | Ancestry TREES | Surname Boards and Links | Italy Roots Message Board |

 Basic steps on how to find your Italian Ancestors Records and how to request Documents from the Historical Archives in Italy and the USA by Paula Nigro.

 The only payment required is for copies of the Government Records here and in Italy.
-Eventually you may also want to make a donation to the Churches in Italy if you need to use their services and if there is someone on staff who can do lookups for you.
-No payment or donation is "required" to have ''professionals'' mail your letters or write them for you because you can do it yourself.
-You do NOT have to join an organization and pay monthly dues to work on your own family tree.
-If you try your best to do your own genealogy research you will have fun and you will meet people who are researching ancestors in the same localities and then you can help each other.
+Eventually you may also want to make a donation to the Churches in Italy if you need to use their services and if there is someone on staff who is able to do lookups for you.
+No payment or donation is "required" to have ''professionals'' mail your letters or write them for you because YOU can do it yourself !

 This is your most important step in Italian Genealogy Research: